openworm/bionet/README.md

 the distribution: CElegans_network.txt.
 This network has random weights and can be used to produce sensory-motor behavior sequences.
 The goal is to evolve other networks that perform the same behaviors, not knowing the original network weights.
-Since C. elegans has close to 4000 synapses, this is a daunting task.
-However, accomplishing it would be a huge step toward programming an artificial C. elegans.
+Since C. elegans has more than 3000 synapses, this is a daunting task.
+However, accomplishing it would be a significant step toward programming an artificial C. elegans.

 In addition to bionet, see the CElegans/Readme.txt for related projects that are specific to C. elegans.